 - Email copy – Download the document and attach it to a new email.

-Upon clicking the icon, you will be redirected to the login page of NetDocuments.
+Upon selecting the icon, you will be redirected to the login page of NetDocuments.

-Additionally, you can drag a corner or a border of the ndOffice Activity dialog box and resize it.
+Additionally, drag a corner or a border of the ndOffice Activity dialog to resize it.

-After clicking the drop-down menu, the following options can be viewed:
+After selecting the Settings button, the following options appear:

 The ndOffice Echo folder is a local cache of the most recent NetDocuments files you have accessed.
 These are local backup files that are checked in or checked out using ndOffice.